 Median price: $362,567 | Median DOM: 29 days | Median size: 1,775 sq ft

-Harmony Towns is one of the more affordable communities in the data at $362,567 median, with a faster-than-average 29-day DOM.
-Smaller at 1,775 sq ft — for buyers prioritizing price over space, this is worth a look.
-Moving quickly at this price point.
+Harmony Towns is one of the more affordable communities at $362,567 median with a faster-than-average 29-day DOM.
+For buyers prioritizing price over space, this is worth a look.

 Towns at Brylee Farms — 6 sales